Liquidated Damages: Everything You Need to Know

 Real estate contracts will almost always include a liquidated damages provision.
 If you are the buyer listed in a real estate contract, these provisions can help restrict your losses if you default on the contract.
 On the other hand, if you are the seller, you will be protected by these damages because you will receive a guaranteed amount of money if a default occurs.

 If you need help understanding liquidated damages, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.